junkbyte/flash-console/doc/ReadMe.txt

 == Change Log ==

 ===2.7 DEV ===

+  * Allows slash commands with space and any other characters.
   * Ruler becomes an addon that you have to add to console menu.
   * Clears logs in remote air app on new connections.
 Can be toggled by clicking on 'auto-clear' top menu.
   * ASDOC included in SWC for help text in IDE.
+  * Remote version is now split from normal version.
+See ConsoleRemote.as for example.

 ===2.6 ===
   * Addons are now included in Console.swc